 Family is considered to be the foundation of social life for most Filipinos.
-The nuclear family is the core family unit, however bonds are often tight knit among extended family members.
+The is the core family unit, however bonds are often tight knit among extended family members.
 Indeed, people may be encouraged to have a relationship with their aunts and uncles that is just as strong as the relationship with their parents.
 Close familial relationships often go beyond one’s genetic connections or bloodlines to incorporate distant relatives, close neighbours or friends.
 For example, it is common to hear people refer to distant relatives or non-relatives with familial terms such as ‘tita’ (aunt), ‘tito’ (uncle), ‘lola’ (grandmother) and ‘lolo’ (grandfather).
 One instance is when a grandchild refers to their grandparent’s friend or cousin as lola or lolo.

-Filial piety is an important concept in Filipino culture.
-It is understood as essential in order to maintain the collective face of the family and to avoid experiencing hiya (see Social Interactions and Hiya in ‘Core Concepts’).
+is an important concept in Filipino culture.
+It is understood as essential in order to maintain the collective of the family and to avoid experiencing hiya (see Social Interactions and Hiya in ‘Core Concepts’).
 Many Filipinos hold the belief that each family member has several duties and responsibilities they must uphold.
-Observing one’s duties and responsibilities is important in order to correctly respect others and to ensure harmony among family members.
+Observing one’s duties and responsibilities is important in order to correctly respect others and to ensure among family members.
 For example, family members are required to show respect to their elders at all times.
 The opinions of younger family members’ and children’s opinions are considered to be secondary to their superior.
 Moreover, those requiring age care are nearly always taken care of by their children or grandchildren.

 Household Structure and Transnational Families